Matt Nguyen has dedicated his career to empowering children, families, and communities through civil rights litigation and policy advocacy.

 Matt is a tireless advocate for high-quality public education.

 Matt believes an outstanding public education is a right guaranteed to all.
-In Governor Brown's office, Matt worked to promote sustained investment in our world-class higher education system, empower local educators, and improve K-12 public school funding.
-Through his community organizing for Teach for America, Matt inspired the next generation of leaders to teach in underserved schools across America.
-He has taught at Yale Law School, UC Berkeley, and K-12 public schools—including as a senior teacher for Edison High's Honors MUN program.
+In Governor Brown's office, Matt worked to promote sustained investment in California’s world-class higher education system, empower local educators, and improve K-14 public school funding.
+Through his organizing for Teach for America, Matt inspired the next generation of community leaders to teach in disadvantaged schools across America.
+He has taught at Yale University, UC Berkeley, and K-12 public schools—including as a senior teacher for Edison High's Model UN program.
 He directed a nonprofit education rights clinic that represents students and families in landmark civil rights lawsuits challenging racial segregation in public schools, school discipline policies that criminalize children, and severe funding inequities in K-12 public education.
-Last year, Matt assisted the ACLU of Southern California in securing a historic $150 million settlement for public school students.
+In 2017, Matt assisted the ACLU of Southern California in securing a historic $150 million settlement for underserved public school students.

 Matt is a proud alumnus of local OC public schools, including Edison High, Sowers Middle, and Peterson Elementary.
-He graduated salutatorian from the University of California, Berkeley, and will earn his law degree from Yale Law School as an editor of the Yale Law Journal, a recipient of the Paul & Daisy Soros Fellowship for New Americans, and the only Vietnamese American in his graduating class.
-Matt has been recognized as an "extraordinary change-maker" by former U.S. Attorney Preet Bharara and as an "emerging global leader" by Secretary of Veterans Affairs Bob McDonald.
+He graduated salutatorian from UC Berkeley, and earned his law degree from Yale Law School as an editor of the Yale Law Journal, a recipient of the Paul & Daisy Soros Fellowship for New Americans, and as the only Vietnamese American student in his graduating class.
+Matt has been recognized as an "extraordinary change-maker" by U.S. Attorney Preet Bharara and an "emerging global leader" by U.S. Secretary of Veterans Affairs Bob McDonald.
 He volunteers for OC Boy Scout Troop 319, where he earned the rank of Eagle Scout.